Private School News

 - Opening the lines of communication.
 “The final piece that created quite a buzz in our community was the first ever printers proof.
 We sent out a document that listed the current giving levels of all our support as of the first week of April.
 This allowed people to review the document for typos, check their current support level, increase giving to the level they wanted, or to make a gift if they had not yet done so.”

-“The instruction and collaboration provided by ISM was critical to our success,” said Patrick.
-“Our school was able to take the material and follow the samples and calendar provided, and begin to create and solidify a culture of giving on campus."
+“Our school was able to take the materials and resources provided by ISM and begin to create and solidify a culture of giving on campus."

 Congratulations to Prince of Peace Christian School!